Timiz0r/WebGLMultiThreaded/readme.md

 Of course, feel free to create an issue if something is broken/unclear/etc.

 ## Pain points
+How painful it is to implement does largely depend on how much effort one puts into design.
+Still...

+### Play mode
+As-is, play mode won't work, since play mode doesn't load JavaScript plugins (since the Web build isn't run in play mode, no matter which platform is selected).
+Making the game cross-platform is the way to solve it, but that still doesn't help with debugging and testing the WebGL build.
+The only way to do so is to `Build And Run`, which takes a rather long time if any code is changed.
+Rebuilds with just scene changes are quick enough, though.
+Also, non-AOT WASM builds are very quick.

 ### Debugging
-As mentioned above, play mode isn't a thing, so neither is debugging (in the modern sense).
+Since play mode isn't a thing, so neither is debugging (in the modern sense).

 Unity-side, debugging requires lots of console logging and rebuilds that take minutes even for small projects.
 This is mainly because we can't run or debug jslib stuff in play mode, and,